Home » Time & Distance

 Races

 A race involves runners covering a certain distance and the person who reaches the finishing point first wins the race.
-A ‘kilometer race’ requires the participants to run for 1 km.
+A ‘kilometre race’ requires the participants to run for 1 km.
 Unless otherwise specified, a race is assumed to be run on a linear track.
 A race can also be run on a circular track.

 Suppose two runners A and B run a race.

-• If A reaches the finishing point first and B is still behind by ‘x’ meters, A is said to win the race by ‘x’ metes.
+• If A reaches the finishing point first and B is still behind by ‘x’ meters, A is said to win the race by ‘x’ meters.
 In this case, both ran for equal amounts of time but only A ran the whole distance.

 • If A reaches the finishing point first and B needs ‘t’ more minutes to complete the race, A is said to win the race by ‘t’ minutes.
 In this case, both ran for equal distances but B took more time than A.